Our 100th Season – 2019-2020

 This riotous, fast-moving and highly entertaining play uses the format of an end-of-school performance to show the progress of a new drama teacher through two terms of recalcitrant classes, cynical colleagues and obstructive caretakers.

-This out-and-out comedy in April will be directed by Mel Walton, who directed last season’s hit Men of the World.
+This out-and-out comedy will be directed by Mel Walton, who directed Season 99’s hit Men of the World.

 The final play of this season is Bryony Lavery’s darkly psychological 1998 play, Frozen.
 It’s not an adaptation of the Disney classic, but a drama revolving around a ten-year-old’s disappearance, her mother’s retreat into a state of frozen hope, the academic researching a thesis on serial killing and the loner with a bit of previous who’s looking for some distraction.

-We’re very fortunate to have obtained the rights to this modern masterpiece, with three amazing acting roles, and we’re looking forward to presenting it in June at the Lawrence Batley Theatre.
+We’re very fortunate to have obtained the rights to this modern masterpiece, with three amazing acting roles.
 Suitable for ages 15+.